stefanspringer1/SwiftXML/README.md

     }
 ```

-The user of the library can also provide a sets of rules to be applied (see the code at the beginning).
+The user of the library can also provide a sets of rules to be applied (see the code at the beginning and a full example in the section about rules).
 In such a rule, the user defines what to do with an element or attribute with a certain name.
 The set of rules can then be applied to a document, i.e. the rules are applied in the order of their definition.
 This is repeated, garanteeing that a rule is only applied once to the same object (if not detached from the document and added again), until no application takes places.
 So elements can be added during apllication of a rule and then later be processed by the same or another rule.

 ### Other properties